Franko88Bit/FrankO-Social-Network-API/README.md

 # FrankO-Social-Network-API
-A social media startup so that my website can handle large amounts of data
+A social media startup so that my website can handle large amounts of data.
+Building an API for my social network company that will use a NoSQL database, MongoDB, so that my website can handle large amounts of unstructured data.
+My company will have an API that consists of multiple routes that will use the command line to invoke the app.
+My server will then start and use Mongoose models that will be synced to a MongoDB database.
+My API will have GET routes for users and thoughts and the data for each of thoses routes will be shown in a formatted JSON.
+When testing API post and delete routes in Insomnia, I will be able to create, update, and delete users and thoughts in the database.
+After testing the API post and delete routes in Insmonia, I will be able to create and delete reactions to thoughts and add and remove friends to a user's friend list.